 Considerations and resources for moving your course online temporarily.

 Ways to teach this fall that address the challenges students will face in the classroom as they return and begin to account for the traumatic events of the past 18 months.

 Note on masks in class:

-Spring 2022 will mean another semester of teaching in a pandemic and we will all need to continue to think about structure and flexibility and communicate our expectations to our students.
+The disruptions caused by the COVID 19 pandemic continue to challenge teachers and students at Penn.
+Instructors will need to continue to think about structure and flexibility and communicate our expectations to our students.

 Combining structure and flexibility means giving students clear expectations, standards and deadlines, while providing students options when they cannot meet those expectations -- all so that students can learn what you expect them to.